 AI consulting projects cluster around a small number of high-ROI areas.

 Business process automation.
-Multi-step document workflows, approval chains, reporting pipelines.
+Multi-step document workflows, approval chains, and reporting pipelines.
 The scope often spans multiple departments, which makes architectural decisions in the early engagement disproportionately important.
 AI business process automation outlines the implementation patterns and common failure points across function lines.

 💡 Arsum builds custom AI automation solutions tailored to your business needs.